<img height="1" width="1" style="display:none;" alt="" src="https://dc.ads.linkedin.com/collect/?pid=57860&amp;fmt=gif">

 • Strategically and thoughtfully scheduled follow-up communications with respondents?

-A quick tally of the number of "yes" answers should help you compare the relative strengths of different surveys and/or different approaches to administering a survey.
+Work with your team to complete a quick tally of the number of "yes" answers on the above checklist.
+This should help you compare the relative strengths of different surveys or different approaches to administering a survey.

 Related Articles